xpeppers/starway-to-orione/README.md

   4. Watch ["The Clean Code Talks - "Global State and Singletons" video](https://www.youtube.com/watch?v=-FRm3VPhseI) (~ 55 minutes).
 Then read [his blogpost](http://misko.hevery.com/2008/11/21/clean-code-talks-global-state-and-singletons/) (there you can find the slides too).

-  5. For each video you see, write a short post (e.g. on your public [gist](https://gist.github.com/)) on
+  5. For each video you watched, write a short post (e.g. on your public [gist](https://gist.github.com/)) on
     * what you learned
     * what puzzled you most?